 In what follows we examine how UK central government has adapted to pressures emanating from European integration in the period up to 1997.
-We then explore the record of adaptation under Blair.
-In exploring these two phases we use the categories set out in Figure 1.
+We then explore the record of adaptation under Blair, using the categories set out in Figure 1.
 Our explanation therefore zeroes in on the institutional mediating factors at domestic level.

-- Changes in formal authority and institutional veto points.
-How far has European integration brought about changes such as these? - Changes in institutional opportunity structures, especially in information-sharing, policy-making and decision-taking networks (which may be expected to vary across policy areas).
-What new opportunity structures have been opened up by the EU for UK government? - Changes in political and organisational cultures.
-Has Europeanisation led to change in the political and organisational cultures of UK government? - Changes in key actors and the responses of existing political actors in exploiting the new institutional environment.
-How have political actors sought to exploit the UK's Europeanisation?
+- How far has European integration brought about changes in formal authority and institutional veto points? - What new opportunity structures, notably regarding information-sharing, policy-making and decision-taking networks, have been opened up for UK government by the EU? - Has Europeanisation led to change in the political and organisational cultures of UK government? - How have political actors sought to exploit the new institutional environment associated with the UK's Europeanisation?